MicrosoftDocs/win32/desktop-src/tablet/iinkanalyzer-findnodesoftypeinsubtree.md

 ---
-Description: 'Retrieves all of the IContextNode objects of the specified type that are descendants of the specified IContextNode object.' ms.assetid: '7e57d6ec-fe04-44c6-904f-7a212bbfcd19'
+Description: Retrieves all of the IContextNode objects of the specified type that are descendants of the specified IContextNode object. ms.assetid: 7e57d6ec-fe04-44c6-904f-7a212bbfcd19
-title: 'IInkAnalyzer::FindNodesOfTypeInSubTree method'
+title: IInkAnalyzerFindNodesOfTypeInSubTree method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IInkAnalyzer::FindNodesOfTypeInSubTree method